danielabar/meblog/src/markdown/rails-slack-app-part1.md

 ## Configure Rails for Slack

-This next section explains the configuration changes needed to the Rails app to support Slack integration with the slack gems.
+This next section explains the configuration changes needed to the Rails app to support integration with the Slack gems.

 Add a `.env` file to the root of the project with `touch .env`, we'll be filling in the values shortly: